saulbel/python-youtube-downloader/README.md

 - Now we will just have to execute our program and download as many videos as we want to :)
 ````
 # python3 app.py
+/app # python app.py
-Introduce the link of Youtube you wanna download: https://www.youtube.com/watch?v=ICuM2o-Vcms&ab_channel=The%2780sGuy
+Introduce the link of Youtube you wanna download or 'exit' to close the app: https://www.youtube.com/watch?v=ICuM2o-Vcms&ab_channel=The%2780sGuy
 Title:  Dance With The Dead - Andromeda [Synthwave / Cyberpunk) (The '80s Guy Montage)
-Views:  851523
+Views:  851528
 Length:  300
-Introduce 'video' for mp4, 'audio' for mp3 or 'exit' if you wanna finish downloading stuff: video
+Introduce 'video' ,'audio', or 'exit': video
 Downloading....
-Downdload completed
+Download completed
-Introduce 'video' for mp4, 'audio' for mp3 or 'exit' if you wanna finish downloading stuff: exit
+Introduce the link of Youtube you wanna download or 'exit' to close the app: exit
 Till nex time !
 ````
 - What if we wanna extract the video from the container to our local machine?
 It's quite simple, we just need the `container id`: